The temple where the priest saved the Linga when there was a fire (300 years back) by embracing it and giving away his life

 Apart from his statue, the idols of Yakshi, Durga and Ganapathi are also found inside the

-and Vaikom on the same day, it would lead to fulfillment of all our wishes.
-One
+AS mentioned above since there is belief that if one can prostrate in the three idols at Kaduthurthi, Ethumanurand Vaikom on the same day, it would lead to fulfillment of all our wishes, One

 Vadakkum koor King who was a devotee used to do that till he became very old.
 Later